franktpmvu/NeighborTrack/README.md

   shold init outside of initialize, e.g. `__init__()`, initialize means change target or init target in video, not init model.
 `return []`
 ## def track_neighbor(self,image,th):
-this function need to get the CAND from your own SOT tracker, you can get CANDs from score >max(C)*0.7 or whatever, watch different of "track_neighbor" and "track", do not update position,center,template,...,etc. in track_neighbor if any code will change answer of call track_neighbor when input same image and xywh, please put it on update_center.
+this function need to get the CAND from your own SOT tracker, you can get CANDs from score > max(C)*0.7 or whatever.
+Watch the different of "track_neighbor" and "track".
+1."track"have some code need update tracker's state,  Do Not Update That in "track_neighbor", e.g. update position, center, template, ..., if any code will change answer of call track_neighbor when input same image and xywh, please put it on update_center.
+2. Output CAND and it's score by SOT tracker, we didn't need features of CAND.
+To create CAND you can follow CAND = score > max(C)*0.7, but not only one way can get CAND, for example, the top 10 score BBOX are also fine.
+Dont forgot much CAND much slower.

 `return xywh, score, neighborxywh, neighborscore`
 #### xywh